Petalby/Petalby/README.md

 ## About Me
 - Engineering student passionate about Machine Learning and control systems
-- Working on control, learning, estimation, and robotics projects, ML
+- Working on control, learning, estimation, energy and robotics projects.
 ---

 ## Languages & Tools